evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 The code above includes a sample project that I created.
 Your app, of course, will point to your own repository instead.

-You may want to show the Package.swift file contents in your library's README file as a setup instruction for the users.
+You may want to show the contents of the Package.swift file in your library's README file as a setup instruction for the users.
 In this example your users will download the most recent library version that starts with 1.
 For example, it will use *1.3.6* or *1.0.0* version but not *2.0.1*.

 #### 6) Build your dependency